Tools

 If you already have a heavy-bottomed pot or trusty stock pot, it's worth wondering why you need to add yet another piece of equipment to your arsenal.

-Both professional chefs and home cooks value Dutch ovens for their many uses—you can sear, fry, saute, bake, braise, or simmer with ease.
-The durable combination of cast iron and enamel paired with the virtually non stick enamel coating results in easy cooking without having to clean up a burnt, stuck-on mess.
+Both professional chefs and home cooks value Dutch ovens for their many usesโ€”you can sear, fry, saute, bake, braise, or simmer with ease.
+The durable combination of cast iron and virtually non stick enamel coating results in easy cooking without having to clean up a burnt, stuck-on mess (though if that happens, we have you covered).
 Dutch ovens are commonly called "heirloom" tools, as their construction ensures they last a lifetime and can be passed down from one generation to another.

 What are Dutch Ovens Made Out Of?